kubernetes/community/committee-steering/governance/sig-governance.md

     channel asking for interested individuals to step forward.
 This provides time for outreach, training, and onboarding.
   - If no one steps up in 90 days, the current Chair can assume another one (1) year position as Chair while looking for a replacement.
-  Note: The Chair could rotate to Technical Lead (TL) if other TLs agree
-    and all usual processes are followed.
 - Membership tracked in [sigs.yaml]
   - If no tech lead role is present, Chair assumes responsibilities from [#tech-lead] section.

   In addition, run operations and processes governing the SIG: